-A number of recent papers have constructed occupation-based measures for remote work potential (see Dingel and Neiman, 2020 and Mongey et al., 2021).
-Another set of papers validate these measures by comparing them to actual work from home percentages during the pandemic (Barrero et al., 2021; Brynjolfsson et al., 2020; DeFilippis et al., 2020; Bick et al., 2020).
+A set of recent papers have constructed occupation-based measures for remote work potential (see Dingel and Neiman (2020) and Mongey, Pilossoph, and Weinberg (2021)).
+Many others papers validate these measure of remote work potential by comparing them to actual work work from home percentages during the pandemic (Barrero, Bloom, and Davis, 2021; Brynjolfsson, Horton, Ozimek, Rock, Sharma, and TuYe, 2020; DeFilippis, Impink, Singell, Polzer, and Sadun, 2020; Bick, Blandin, and Mertens, 2020).
 Our paper uses these occupation-based measures to show the strong relationship between city population density and remote work potential in the cross-section of all US cities, and validate it with actual remote work measures during the pandemic.
-We also establish differences in industrial structure as the central determinant of this relationship: a city's business service employment share predicts its remote work potential almost perfectly.
-A related strand of literature discusses the implications of the COVID-19 pandemic on the US economy.
-A first set of papers focuses on the heterogeneous impact on different types of workers, e.g., Mongey et al. (2021), Chetty et al. (2020), Alon et al. (2020), and Glaeser et al. (2020).
-A second group of papers focuses on the impact of remote work on city-level outcomes, e.g., the location of residence (Ramani and Bloom, 2021), residential rents and house prices (Liu and Su, 2021), and migration flows (Coven et al., 2020).1 Our paper adds to this literature by highlighting two important determinants of exposure to remote work not previously discussed.
+We also establish that industrial structure is the central determinant of this relationship: a city's business service employment share predicts its remote work potential almost perfectly.

+A related literature discusses the implications of the COVID-19 pandemic on the US economy.
+A first set of papers focus on the heterogeneous impact on different types of workers, e.g., Mongey et al. (2021), Chetty, Friedman, Hendren, and Stepner (2020), Alon, Doepke, Olmstead-Rumsey, and Tertilt (2020), and Glaeser, Gorback, and Redding (2020).
+A second set of papers focuses on the impact of remote work on city-level outcomes, e.g., the location of residence (Ramani and Bloom (2021)), residential rents and house prices (Liu and Su (2021)), and migration flows (Coven, Gupta, and Yao (2020)).
+Our paper adds to this literature by highlighting two important determinants of exposure to remote work not previously discussed.
 First, we provide direct evidence for the difference in exposure of business and non-tradable service workers, and offer a concrete economic mechanism explaining this difference.
-Second, our work suggests that cities stand to be affected differently by the transition to remote work as a result of their industrial specialization.2
+Second, our work suggests that cities stand to be affected differently by the transition to remote work as a result of their industrial specialization.
+2

-Our paper also relates to prior work documenting that while big cities offer high returns to skilled workers, they provide fewer and fewer opportunities to other types of workers, including Autor (2019), Eeckhout et al. (2014), and Davis, Mengus, and Michalski (2021a).
-Our work presents a concrete mechanism through which the transition to remote work hurts less educated consumer service workers and benefits highly educated business service workers, further exacerbating existing inequalities between these groups.
+Our paper also relates to prior work documenting that big cities offer special returns to skills and education, and increasingly less opportunity to more low-skill or low-education workers, including Autor (2019), Eeckhout, Pinheiro, and Schmidheiny (2014), and Davis, Mengus, and Michalski (2021a).
+Our work presents a concrete mechanisms through which the transition to remote work hurts less educated consumer service workers and benefits highly educated business service workers, further exacerbating existing inequalities between these groups.